And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The problem is when trolls and spam bots overwhelm the former, diminishing our ability to do the latter.

-That's not to say that we're the only website in the world that attracts vexing commenters, far from it, nor is it to suggest that all are even close to all of our commenters are shrill, boorish specimens of the lower internet Phila, but we have many delightful thought provoking provoking uh commenters.
+That's not to say that we're the only website in the world that attracts vexing commenters, far from it, nor is it to suggest that all or even close to all of our commenters are shrill, borish specimens of a lower internet phyla.

-In one study, led by University of Wisconsin Madison professor Dominique Brosard, one thousand one hundred and eighty-three Americans read a fake blog post on nanotechnology and revealed in survey questions how they felt about the subject.
+In one study, led by University of Wisconsin Madison professor Dominique Brossard, 1,183 Americans read a fake blog post on nanotechnology and revealed in survey questions how they felt about the subject.

-A politically motivated decades long war on expertise has eroded the popular consensus on a wide variety of scientifically validated topics.
+Here's the nut paragraph: A politically motivated, decades-long war on expertise Has eroded the popular consensus on a wide variety of scientifically validated topics.

 What they don't understand is that they are politically motivated.